A Sequential Algorithm for Generating Random Graphs: Introduction

 \section{Introduction}

-The focus of this paper is on generating random simple graphs (graphs with no multiple edge or self loop) with a given degree sequence.
+The focus of this paper is on generating random simple graphs (graphs with no multiple edges or self loop) with a given degree sequence.
 Random graph generation has been studied extensively as an interesting theoretical problem (see \cite{Wormald1999,JoePersi} for detailed surveys).
-It has also become an important tool in a variety of real world applications including detecting motifs in biological networks \cite{MiloShenOrrItzkovitzKashtanChklovskiiAlon} and simulating networking protocols on the Internet topology \cite{inet,faloutsos,medina,bu,doyle}.
-The most general and well studied approach for this problem is the Markov chain Monte Carlo (MCMC) method \cite{JerrumSinclair1989,JerrumSinclair1990,JerrumSinclairMcKay,CooperDyerGreenhill,DiaconisGangolli,KannanTetaliVempala,BezakovaBhatnagarVigoda}.
-However, current MCMC-based algorithms have large running times, which make them unusable for real-world networks that have tens of thousands of nodes (for example, see \cite{GkantsidisMihailZegura}).
-This has constrained practitioners to use simple heuristics that are non-rigorous and have often led to wrong conclusions \cite{MiloKashtanItzkovitzNewmanAlon,MiloShenOrrItzkovitzKashtanChklovskiiAlon}.
-Our main contribution in this paper is to provide a much faster fully polynomial randomized approximation scheme (FPRAS) for generating random graphs; this we can do in almost linear time.
-An FPRAS provides an arbitrary close approximaiton in time that depends only polynomially on the input size and the desired error.
-(For precise definitions of this, see Section \ref{sec:algs}.)
+It has also become an important tool in a variety of real world applications including detecting motifs in biological networks \cite{MSOIKCA} and simulating networking protocols on the Internet topology \cite{inet,faloutsos,medina,bu,doyle}.
+The best algorithm for this problem was given by McKay and Wormald \cite{MckayWormald1990b} that uses certain switches on the configuration model and produces random graphs with uniform distribution in $O(m^2d_{\max}^2)$ time.
+However, this running time can be slow for the networks with millions of edges.
+This has constrained practitioners to use simple heuristics that are non-rigorous and have often led to wrong conclusions \cite{MiloKashtanItzkovitzNewmanAlon,MSOIKCA}.
+Our main contribution in this paper is to provide a nearly-linear time, fully polynomial randomized approximation scheme (FPRAS) for generating random graphs.
+An FPRAS provides an arbitrary close approximation in time that depends only polynomially on the input size and the desired error.
+(For precise definitions of FPRAS, see Definition 1 in Section \ref{sec:algs}.)

-Recently, sequential importance sampling (SIS) has been suggested as a more suitable approach for designing fast algorithms for this and other similar problems \cite{ChenDiaconisHolmsLiu,JoePersi,knuth,PersiBassetti}.
+Recently, sequential importance sampling (SIS) has been suggested as a more suitable approach for designing fast graph generation algorithms \cite{ChenDiaconisHolmsLiu,JoePersi,knuth,PersiBassetti}.
 Chen \emph{et al.}~\cite{ChenDiaconisHolmsLiu} used the SIS method to generate bipartite graphs with a given degree sequence.
-Later Blitzstein and Diaconis \cite{JoePersi} used a similar approach to generate general graphs.
-Almost all existing work on SIS method are justified only through simulations and for some special cases counter examples have been proposed \cite{BezakovaSinclairStephanovicVigoda}.
-However the simplicity of these algorithms and their great performance in several instances, suggest further study of the SIS method is necessary.
+Later Blitzstein and Diaconis \cite{JoePersi} used a similar approach for generating general graphs with given degrees.
+But these results are mostly empirical, and in a few cases SIS is shown to be slow \cite{BezakovaSinclairStephanovicVigoda}.
+However, the simplicity of these algorithms and their great performance in several instances suggest that a further study of the SIS method is necessary.